Troubleshooting issues while adding an MS SQL Monitor

 • If the JTDS JDBC driver is used to connect to SQL Server, it may sometimes cause threads to become blocked, leading to a "Login timed out" error in the SQL Server monitor.
 Switching to the Microsoft JDBC driver can help resolve this issue.

-1. Execute the below query on the appmanager query tool and share the result
+1. Execute the query below on the Applications Manager query tool and share the result

-3. Share the results of point 2 and 3
+3. Share the results of points 2 and 3

 4. Report from the MS SQL Self-Help Tool (refer to the relevant KB for assistance).

-9. Check Permission has been provided for the user:
+9. Check that permission has been provided for the user:

-Make sure all the permission has been provided as mentioned in the prerequisites page.
+Make sure all the permissions have been provided as mentioned on the prerequisites page.

-• Cause : The issue occurs because the SQL Server login does not have sufficient permissions to access the master database, usually because the CONNECT permission has not been granted.
+Cause: The issue occurs when the SQL Server login lacks sufficient permissions to access the master database, typically because the CONNECT permission has not been granted.

-• Execute the below query on the SQL Server by replacing the username with the monitoring use:
+• Execute the below query on the SQL Server by replacing the username with the monitoring user:

 • GRANT CONNECT TO username; (OR)

-• In SQL Management Studio for user Choose Properties → Securables → Click Add ( under Securables ) → Choose 'All objects of the Types...' → Choose Servers → Choose Grant for 'Connect SQL' permission.
+• In SQL Management Studio for the user, choose Properties → Securables → Click Add ( under Securables ) → Choose 'All objects of the Types...' → Choose Servers → Choose Grant for 'Connect SQL' permission.

 1. GRANT VIEW SERVER STATE TO username;